Generative Modeling by Inclusive Neural Random Fields with Applications in Image Generation and Anomaly Detection: Experiments

-Finally, note that some discriminative SSL methods, as listed in the lower block in Table \ref{main result} also produce superior performances, by utilizing data augmentation and consistency regularization.
-However, these methods are unable to generate (realistic) samples.
-It can be seen that discriminative SSL methods utilize different regularization from generative SSL methods and cannot be directly compared to generative SSL methods.
-Their combination, as an interesting future work, could yield further performance improvement.
+It is worthwhile to comment on the time complexity of different training methods.
+Compared to training GANs, the extra cost for training inclusive-NRFs involves running SGLD/SGHMC for $L$ steps to obtain samples.
+Once the samples are obtained, the cost of parameter updating is the same as in GANs.
+For the results in Table \ref{is_unsupervised}, we use SGLD with $L=1$ and spectral normalization, which is a good trade-off between computation cost and model performance.
+Specifically, when evaluated in training on CIFAR-10 with ResNets architecture, the wall-clock training time is $22$ hours for SNGAN \cite{Miyato2018SpectralNF} on $1$ Nvidia P100 GPU, $35$ hours for inclusive-NRF on $1$ Nvidia P100 GPU, and $160$ hours for IGG-EBM \cite{IGG-EBM} on $4$ Nvidia P100 GPUs.

-\subsection{Ablation study}
+\subsubsection{Ablation study}

 We report the results of ablation study of our inclusive-NRF method on CIFAR-10 in Table \ref{tab:ablation}.
-In this experiment, we use the standard CNN \cite{Miyato2018SpectralNF} for unsupervised learning and the same networks as those used in Table \ref{main result} for semi-supervised learning.
+In this experiment, we use the CNN network architecture with batch normalization.
 See Appendix \ref{sec:detail_ablation} for experimental details.
-We analyze the effects of different settings in model training, such as using SGLD or SGHMC and the revision step $L=1/5/10$ used.
-For each training setting, we also compare the two manners to generate samples - whether applying sample revision or not in inference (generating samples) given a trained NRF, as previously illustrated in Figure \ref{fig:toy} over synthetic GMM data.
+We analyze the effects of different settings in model training, such as using SGLD or SGHMC and the revision step $L=2/5/10$ used.
+For each training setting, we also compare the two manners to generate samples - whether applying sample revision or not in inference (i.e. generating samples) given a trained NRF, as previously illustrated in Figure \ref{fig:toy} over synthetic GMM data.
 The main observations are as follows.

-First, given a trained NRF, after revision (i.e. following the gradient of the RF's potential $u_\theta(x)$ w.r.t. $x$), the quality (IS) of samples is always improved, as shown by the consistent IS improvement from the second column (generation) to the third (revision).
+First, given a trained inclusive-NRF, after revision (i.e. following the gradient of the potential $u_\theta(x)$ w.r.t. $x$), the quality (measured by IS) of samples is always improved, as shown by the consistent IS improvement from the second column (generation) to the third (revision).
 This is in accordance with the results in the GMM synthetic experiments in Section \ref{sec:GMM}.
-Moreover, noting that in revision, it is the the estimated density $p_\theta$ that guides the samples towards low energy region of the random field. \textbf{This also demonstrates one benefit of random field modeling, which, unlike GANs, can learn density estimate about the data manifold.}
+Note that in revision, it is the estimated density $p_\theta$ that guides the samples towards low energy region of the random field.
+Thus, the improved sample quality after revision demonstrates the capability of our inclusive-NRFs in density estimate from training data.